Wholesale Market Participation via Competitive DER Aggregation

-The sketch of proof is provided in Appendix~\ref{sec:MEproof}, which relies on the fact that the proposed DERA has its bidding curve \eqref{Q-P} equal to the sum of the prosumer's bidding curve in \eqref{Q-P_prosumer}.
+The proof is provided in the appendix, which relies on the fact that the proposed DERA has its bidding curve \eqref{Q-P} equal to the sum of the prosumer's bidding curve in \eqref{Q-P_prosumer}.
 From this, we can establish that the wholesale market clearing problem with the direct participation of all prosumers has the same market-clearing results as (\ref{eq: SS_CC}).

-Although the proposed DER aggregation model only focuses on DERA's profit maximization in the objective \eqref{eq:DERAprofit}, the competitive constraint \eqref{eq:CompetiCons} aligns the aggregated prosumer's surplus maximization with DERA's profit maximization.
+Although the proposed DER aggregation model only focuses on DERA's profit maximization in the objective of \eqref{eq:DERAsurplus_LnGPCC}, the competitive constraint \eqref{eq:CompetiCons} aligns the aggregated prosumer's surplus maximization with DERA's profit maximization.
 So, the proposed competitive DER aggregation has the incentive to maximize prosumers' surpluses and get the maximum total surplus that can be split among DERA and its aggregated prosumers.
-Essentially, DERA acts as a middleman and brings all prosumers to indirectly participate in the wholesale market.
-Since DERA is profiting from this middleman business, the individual prosumer receives less payment in the indirect wholesale market participation through DERA than from direct wholesale market participation (shown by Fig.~\ref{fig:SurplusDS}).
-This is not unreasonable.
-After all, individual prosumers cannot participate directly in the wholesale market.
+Essentially, the DERA acts as an intermediary, enabling prosumers to indirectly participate in the wholesale market.
+As the DERA earns a profit for providing this service, each prosumer receives a lower surplus than they would under direct participation (illustrated in Fig.~\ref{fig:SurplusDS}).
+This is justified, since individual prosumers lack the scale required for direct participation in the wholesale market.